danielhoward314/packet-sentry/docs/protos.md

 ## Protos

+## Pre-requisites

+[Install](https://github.com/grpc-ecosystem/grpc-gateway?tab=readme-ov-file#installation) the required tooling to compile the protos and generate the Go files.

+## Generate Go files from protos

 The protobuf definitions are in the `proto` directory.
 There is a script for compiling these definitions with `protoc`:

 ```